croffler/hugo-test/site/content/xap101/other-data-access-apis.markdown

 XAP allows applications to connect to the IMDG using a JDBC driver.
 AN XAP JDBC driver accepts SQL statements, translates them to space operations, and returns standard result sets.

 [JPA](./jpa-api-overview.html){{%wbr%}}
-XAPâ€™s JPA allows you to use JPAâ€™s functionality, annotations and execute JPQL queries on Space.
+XAP's JPA allows you to use JPA's functionality, annotations and execute JPQL queries on Space.

 [MAP API](./map-api.html){{%wbr%}}
 XAP allows applications to interact with the space and cache data using the Map API (JCache) or a HashTable API.